Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 ![Lambo](https://c1.staticflickr.com/9/8020/28917992533_5a993919b1_c.jpg){:class="blog-picture"}
 f/4 | 1/5 | ISO 100

-We finished off the evening by flying my brother's drone from the roof of the apartment and then dinner & ice cream.
+When we got back home, we snuck onto the roof of the apartment to fly my brother's drone.
+The view from up there really makes you appreciate how big the city of San Francisco is.
+Also, it doesn't matter how many times I see the Golden Gate Bridge, it's always impressive and worth a photo.

 ![Lambo](https://c1.staticflickr.com/9/8280/29250836490_0bae3131a1_c.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100